etereo-io/edge-next/README.md

   - Create stats components

 - Add i18n
-  - Internationalization can be done using `react-intl` and getInitialProps in the server side, for loading only the correct language. https://github.com/PaulPCIO/nextjs-with-react-intl
-  - We don't want to make all the pages dependant on server-rendered code, avoid if possible.
   - NextJS is preparing a RFC for i18n we will wait on that

 - Add a `sitemap.xml` API endpoint.